AI-Commandos/RAGMeUp/README.md

 - `chunk_size` The chunk size to use when splitting up documents for `RecursiveCharacterTextSplitter`
 - `chunk_overlap` The chunk overlap for `RecursiveCharacterTextSplitter`
 - `breakpoint_threshold_type` Sets the breakpoint threshold type when using the `SemanticChunker` ([see here](https://python.langchain.com/v0.2/docs/how_to/semantic-chunker/)).
 Can be one of: percentile, standard_deviation, interquartile, gradient
+- `breakpoint_threshold_amount` The amount to use for the threshold type, in float.
+Set to `None` to leave default
+- `number_of_chunks` The number of chunks to use for the threshold type, in int.
+Set to `None` to leave default

 # Funding
 We are actively looking for funding to democratize AI and advance its applications.
 Contact us at info@commandos.ai if you want to invest.